Honey in the Battle Against Cough: How Does it Help?

 How Does Honey Help?

-Guess what honey isn’t just for your baking it is packed with properties that make it a powerhouse against coughs:
+Does honey help with a cough?
+Guess what, honey isn’t just for your baking it is packed with properties that make it a powerhouse against coughs:

 Sticky